usnistgov/oscal-xproc3/README.md

 - [Morgana XProc IIIse][morgana], by Achim Berndzen and &lt;xml-project />
 - [Saxon 12.3][saxon12], from Saxonica
-- - [SchXSLT][schxslt], by David Maus
+- [SchXSLT][schxslt], by David Maus

-Both require Java, as detailed on their support pages.
+Morgana and Saxon both require Java, as detailed on their support pages.
+SchXSLT requires XSLT, hence Saxon.

 See [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for more.